Iurii-Dziuban/algorithms/README.md

    - AdjacentCoinProblem (AdjacentCoinProblemTest) - find maximum equal adjacent two coins count after flipping one of the coins.
 - package `tipico_pic` - tipico test questions
 - package `flow_traders` - flow traders programming tasks and questions
+   - FindFirstRepeatedWord (FindFirstRepeatedWordTest) - find first repeated word in the string
+   - PointsBelongToTriangle (PointsBelongToTriangleTest) - find if 2D dot belongs to a triangle or not
+   - TheHuffmanDecoder (TheHuffmanDecoderTest) - decode Huffman encoded string
+   - AverageCalculatorCodePairInterviewTest - calculate average of last N prices in one-thread / multithreaded environment
-- FindDifferentBallWeight - logic task to find the box/ball with bigger weight based on a specific number of weighings.
+- FindDifferentBallWeight - logic task to find the box/ball with bigger weight based on a specific number of weighs.
 - CardsSamePositionAfterShuffling - logic/probability/ combinatorics task to find number of cards remain at same position after random shuffling
 - OpenTheCombinationLock - logic/probability/combinatorics question on opening the combination lock
 - GenerateNumberWithProbability - logic/probability task for generation random uniformly distributed value from range

+# Hackerrank
+- package `hacker_rank`
+   - NonDivisibleSubset (NonDivisibleSubsetTest) - find maximum subset size, in which any two element sum is not evenly dividable by k
+   - RepeatedString (RepeatedStringTest) - find number of 'a' symbol in first N characters of the repeated infinite string

 # Interview cake
 Solutions to "interview cake" problems